digitalservicebund/digitalcheck-dito/doc/adr/0025-use-feature-flags-k8s.md

 ## Alternatives Considered

 - **Using PostHog**: We considered using the PostHog feature flags service since we already use the suite for analytics.
-However, because we can only setup one project with the free tier, we rejected the option due to the lack of differentiation between environments (staging vs production).
+However, because we can only setup one project with our tier, we rejected the option due to the lack of differentiation between environments (staging vs production).